ljk233/Cookbook/Cards/0040_mv_principal_component_analysis.md

 *2023-09-21*

-A cheat sheet for performing dimension reduction using principal component analysis.
+A cheat sheet for performing dimension reduction using a principal component analysis.

 ## Main